MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/developer/enable-sales-order-processing-integration.md

 Sales order processing integration makes it convenient to connect Dynamics 365 for Sales with an external back office order processing application.
 It allows a sales order created on Dynamics 365 for Sales to be submitted, upon which the order can be synced to an external order processing application where the lifecycle of the order continues.
 A submitted order is locked for editing on Dynamics 365 for Sales except, if submitted by an integration user (to sync changes from the external order processing system to Dynamics 365 for Sales).

 By default, sales order processing is turned off.
-When sales order processing is turned off, the application allows invoices to be created from orders.
+When sales order processing is turned off, Dynamics 365 for Sales allows invoices to be created from orders.
 For more information, see [Create an invoice from an order](../create-edit-invoice-sales.md).

 ## Enable sales order processing integration